 Yogamour Trauma-Informed Yoga graduates are offered the unique opportunity to apply for grant money to teach their own yoga and mindfulness programs as a complimentary therapy to survivors of trauma and marginalized communities.
 Is there a group or community that you feel inspired to share the benefits of yoga with?
 We can help with funding and navigation through bureaucratic red tape in many organizations.

-Your teachers during this training, Geni and Sera, understand the importance of supporting each other, establishing connections, and recognizing relative resources available in the outlying community.
+Your teachers during this training understand the importance of supporting each other, establishing connections, and recognizing relative resources available in the outlying community.
 In so doing, we welcome your feedback and ideas with regard to offering trauma-informed yoga to as many people as possible, especially those whose resources are limited.

 Also, as Yogamour continues to expand our internal outreach programs, we enthusiastically welcome those who are qualified to join the team of peaceful warriors by teaching trauma-informed classes at our new studio.
 Please feel free to talk with Geni about this during or after the training.

 "We support and empower our graduates as they join the movement towards healing - one nervous system at a time!"

 S C H E D U L E F O R W E E K E N D T R A I N I N G

 Friday, November 30th

 4:30 to 5pm - Check-In (students arrive & get settled)

 5pm to 6:30pm - Lecture & Discussion: Yoga & Psychology